nesl/Black-box-ECG-attack/README.md

 Further details regarding the white-box attack and its respective arguments can be found in the repository below: https://github.com/codespace123/ECGadv

+All instructions for downloading and preparing the ECG dataset to replicate this are in the ECG_Adversarial_Attacks.pynb file.

 Exmaple of Black Box Boundary Attack for Pairs of ECG Data (Original & Target)
 ```
 %cd